johanbook/docs/testing/overview.md

 DOM and runs assertions against it.
 In order to have fast tests one want to avoid running them inside a browser - even if it's headless.
 One could instead use something like JSDOM.

+## Mocks

+A mock is a replacement for a function or object where the details of its implementation typically can be decided during runtime.
+The mock will also record all calls on it allowing for direct test assertions on the mock.

+## Spies

+One can spy on an object or function to how it's called but keeping the implementation intact.

+## Stub

+An object with predefined responses, which is in contrast to a mock that is configured during runtime.
+They usually do not respond to calls that do not match predefined responses.